 •In 2019, five ports of entry accounted for approximately 80% of world merchandise trade by value across U.S.-Mexico border ports of entry: Laredo PoE with 43.6% (US $231.5 billion), El Paso PoE with 14.9% (US $78.9 billion), Otay Mesa PoE with 9.2% (US $49 billion), Hidalgo PoE with 6.9% (US $36.7 billion), and Santa Teresa PoE with 5.7% (US $30.5 billion).

-•The largest absolute decreases in export merchandise value during the aforementioned period on a year-over-year basis were seen at the Laredo, El Paso, and Santa Teresa PoEs, with decreases of US $15.7 billion (-21.7%), US $11.7 billion (-49%), and US $3.5 billion (-32.8%), respectively.
+•The largest absolute decreases in export merchandise value during the aforementioned period on a year-over-year basis were seen at the Laredo, Santa Teresa, and El Paso ports of entry, with decreases of US $15.7 billion (-21.7%), US $3.5 billion (-32.8%), and US $2.3 billion (-9.5%), respectively.
+However, El Paso PoE did reach its highest level of exports ever in July 2020 at nearly US $3.3 billion.

-- The El Paso, Laredo, and Eagle Pass PoEs witnessed the largest absolute decreases in import merchandise value, falling $22.5 billion (-63.9%), $14.2 billion (-13.8%), and $2.5 billion (-15%), respectively, during the aforementioned period on a year-over-year basis.
+•The Laredo, El Paso, and Eagle Pass ports of entry witnessed the largest absolute decreases in import merchandise value, falling US $14.3 billion (-13.8%), US $3.8 billion (-10.9%), and US $2.5 billion (-15%), respectively, during the aforementioned period on a year-over-year basis.

-•Aside from Eagle Pass PoE, the El Paso PoE was the only other port of entry to witness a steeper relative decline for imports compared to exports.
-The decrease in imports for El Paso PoE was nearly double its decrease in exports.
+•Aside from Eagle Pass PoE, El Paso PoE was the only other port of entry to witness a steeper relative decline for imports compared to exports.
+The decrease in imports for Eagle Pass PoE was roughly US $2 billion greater than its decrease in exports.

 * Since 2014, the Hunt Institute for Global Competitiveness at The University of Texas at El Paso has provided economic analysis of the Paso del Norte Region that includes the binational communities of El Paso, Texas; Las Cruces, New Mexico; and Ciudad Juárez, Mexico.
 The mission of the Hunt Institute is to produce high-quality market analysis tools that can strengthen regional and binational cross-border economic and social development.
 Twitter: @HuntPasoDeNorte